Code: BNHJSPrint page

 Meadows & hills

 Immerse yourself in the world of William Shakespeare, arguably the greatest ever playwright.
 Journey to Stratford-upon-Avon to walk in his footsteps and explore the houses associated with him.
 See the place he was born and is buried.
-Visit the beautiful thatched cottage which once belonged to the family of his wife, Anne Hathaway.
-Before enjoying a play at the Royal Shakespeare Theatre.
+Visit the beautiful thatched cottage which once belonged to the family of his wife, Anne Hathaway and enjoy a play at the Royal Shakespeare Theatre.

 - Walk in the footsteps of William Shakespeare